meneraing/primus/README.md

 display.
 You can then open Wayland windows by setting `WAYLAND_DISPLAY` to the value shown in the logs.
 You can also run `./primus` from a TTY.

-In either case, you will likely want to specify `-s [cmd]` to run a command at startup, such as a terminal emulator.
-This will be necessary to start any new programs from within the compositor, as Primus does not support any custom keybindings yet.
-Primus supports the following keybindings:
+You can use `-s [cmd]` to run a command at startup.
+Primus supports the following keybindings out-of-the-box:

-- `Super+Escape`: Terminate the compositor
+- `Super+Shift+Q`: Terminate the compositor
-- `Super+F1`: Cycle between windows
+- `Super+Return`: Start kitty terminal emulator

 `Super` is the Windows key.
 This can be configured in `config.h` by setting the `MODKEY` define.